Hermes Agent: Architecting the Self-Evolving AI Workforce

 Prerequisites

-- Basic AI Literacy: Understanding of prompts, tokens, and context windows.
+- Basic AI Literacy: Understanding of tokens, context windows, and the difference between system and user prompts.

 Chapter 1: The Evolution of AI Agents: From Stateless to Stateful